 General Guidance:

-Risk-Informed Decision Attributes Meeting Minimum Acceptable Standards for cROP
+Risk-Informed Decision Attributes Meeting Minimum Acceptable Standards for Construction Reactor Oversight Process (cROP)

-If the following guidelines are met, the SDP result may be considered meeting the minimal acceptable standard of being risk-informed, for use by the cROP.
+If the following guidelines are met, the Significance Determination Process (SDP) result may be considered meeting the minimal acceptable standard of being risk-informed, for use by the cROP.

 Each assumption is considered on its own merit regardless how it influences the final result.

-The SDP assumptions are understood by the SERP members allowing them to conclude that the basis for each assumption is adequate, commensurate with its relative influence on the result.
+The SDP assumptions are understood by the Significance and Enforcement Review Panel (SERP) members allowing them to conclude that the basis for each assumption is adequate, commensurate with its relative influence on the result.

 The logic and assumptions are scrutable to inspectors, risk analysts, technical staff, and licensee staff.